 MG Road Metro Station Entrance

 Built over a century ago in the Tudor-style of architecture that’s reminiscent of French and English castles, the Bangalore Palace is one of Bangalore’s most Instagrammed locales (you should check out our Instagram page here).
 The Maharaja’s courtyard downstairs is bright and vivid with a brilliantly colourful Azulejo tiled-bench and a fountain to go with it.
-We suggest coming in early, like just before the sun sets for the perfect Instagram moment.
+We suggest coming in early, like just before the sun sets for the perfect Instagram moment as the suede works wonders on your skin.

 KR Flower Market